 As winter jackets go, the Torsang isn't anything special.
-It is perhaps better thought of as an insulated town rain jacket.
-If we were testing it for that use, it would likely far better in our scores.
+It is perhaps better thought of as an insulated rain jacket for around town.
+If we were testing it for that use, it would likely fare better in our scores.

-The Torsang really excels at weather resistance.
+The Torsang excels at weather resistance.
 Taped seams and waterproof gasket zippers complement the waterproof/breathable fabric.
-The end result is solid protection that's right in line with the best sort of waterproof gear.
+The result is solid protection that's right in line with the best sort of waterproof gear.

 On the other hand, the Torsang's fit is a bit clumsy.
 Our size medium, average build lead tester found the upper back section of the Torsang quite confining.
 It's as if there is a tight band connecting his armpits across the back.
 The sleeves are plenty long, and the waist fits as it should, but this major tailoring issue is quite distracting.
 Other testers experienced a similar proportion issue.

-The lower set of hand warmer pockets is lined with really soft nylon and insulated on both sides.
+The lower set of handwarmer pockets is lined with really soft nylon and insulated on both sides.
 The extra insulation is a special treat.
 It means that your hands are well-protected and that you can leave the pocket unzipped without exposing your digits to a draft.
 Constructing handwarmer pockets this way is more expensive, but worth the effort.
-A few other jackets use this tactic, notably, the OR Whitefish and Editors Choice Arc Teryx Camosun.
-Both have fully insulated hand warmer pockets.
+A few other jackets use this tactic, notably, Editors' Choice' Arc'teryx Camosun.

 This jacket is expensive.
 The materials are good and the wet weather function is excellent, but there are similarly priced jackets that protect as well, are warmer, and have down insulation that will last longer.
 We can't call this an excellent value.